farhadzaidi/chip-8/README.md

 This project emulates the [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) interpreter in C.

 From Wikipedia:
 >CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker made on his 1802 Microprocessor.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
-It was made to allow video games to be more easily programmed for these
+It was made to allow video games to be more easily programmed for these computers

 ## Usage:
 **Make sure you have [SDL2](https://www.libsdl.org/) installed on your machine.